 BIOGRAPHICAL INFORMATION

-Jonathan was the 2002 President of the National Committee on Planned Giving (NCPG - now known as the Partnership for Philanthropic Planning) and was a member of the NCPG Board of Directors.
+Volunteer Activities – Jonathan was the 2002 President of the National Committee on Planned Giving (NCPG - previously known as the Partnership for Philanthropic Planning (PPP) and now known as the National Association of Charitable Gift Planners (CGP)) and was a member of the NCPG Board of Directors.
 He was Chair of the 2000 NCPG Conference Committee and served on NCPG's Government Relations Committee.
-He is a past President and director of the Chesapeake Planned Giving Council, and he also served on the Ad Hoc Committee on Ethics and Accountability in the Nonprofit Sector for the Maryland Association of Nonprofit Organizations.
-He has worked extensively on a pro bono basis with various charities and is currently involved as a volunteer with several local non-profit organizations.
-Jonathan is also a member of the American Bar Association and Maryland State Bar Association, Taxation and Real Property, Probate and Trust sections, and he attended the University of Maryland, the University of Baltimore School of Law, and then obtained his Master of Laws in Taxation at Georgetown University Law Center.
+Jonathan recently served on the PPP Board of Directors and, at that time, was a Co-Government Relations Advisor to the Board.
+Locally, he was a President and Director of the Chesapeake Planned Giving Council and served on the Ad Hoc Committee on Ethics and Accountability in the Nonprofit Sector for the Maryland Association of Nonprofit Organizations.
+He has worked extensively on a pro bono and volunteer basis with various charities.

 CURRICULUM VITAE